 This at-home system is ideal for homebodies.
 Keep in mind that the Essentials system doesn't include fall detection and it isn't a feature you can add on for an additional fee.
 If you or your loved one has a history of falling, then you'll want to check out one of the two systems below.

-The Essentials Plus equipment fee is $299.99 and the monthly service fee is $49.99.
+The Essentials Plus equipment fee is $249.99 and the monthly service fee is $39.99.
 This system is a solid middle-ground option for seniors looking for mobile protection who don't need the extra features and added cost of Total Care, the company's premium plan.

 The Essentials Plus system includes all of the same equipment and features as the Essentials system, plus the on-the-go Mobile Companion.
 This duo provides protection and monitoring in the home, while the Mobile Companion gives seniors protection outside the home.